Audra Mae: 2010–2012: The Happiest Lamb and Audra Mae and the Almighty Sound

-2013–present
+Since 2013

 Mae provided background vocals for The All-American Rejects (who also originated in Oklahoma) in their fourth studio album, Kids in the Street.
 She can be heard in "Fast & Slow", "Kids in the Street", and "Beekeeper's Daughter" In 2013, she was featured in 3 Avicii songs that were featured on his album True.
 The songs are "Addicted to You", "Shame on Me", and "Long Road To Hell".
 Avicii announced that "Addicted to You" would receive a full single release on April 7, 2014.
 She is featured in one of Jon Bellion's songs called "Luxury," which was released on September 2, 2014.

 Mae also co-wrote the songs "Somebody Loves Somebody" and "Breakaway" for Celine Dion, which were featured on Dion's album Loved Me Back to Life.

 American country artist Miranda Lambert recorded Mae's "Little Red Wagon" for her 2014 album, Platinum, and released it as the album's third single in January 2015.
 It became a Top 10 hit on the Billboard Hot Country Songs chart, peaking at number 5.
 In 2015 she teamed up with Avicii once again to sing the cover by Avicii of "Feeling Good" by Nina Simone.

-In February, 2018, Mae released the album Love, Audra Mae, called "a love letter to the music of her ancestry, the loyal fans who've touched her heart and the enchantments of romances never forgotten."
+In February 2018, Mae released the album Love, Audra Mae, called "a love letter to the music of her ancestry, the loyal fans who've touched her heart and the enchantments of romances never forgotten."

-On December 5, 2019 Mae performed songs she created with EDM artist Avicii at the Avicii Tribute Concert for Mental Health.
+On December 5, 2019, Mae performed songs she created with EDM artist Avicii at the Avicii Tribute Concert for Mental Health.
 All proceeds from this concert contributed to the Tim Bergling Foundation.

+Audra Mae is one of the featured vocalists on the collection The Songs of Bacharach and Costello, singing several songs written jointly by Burt Bacharach and Elvis Costello.